 Scenario Board

-Following is a sample scenario board template for the Project to profit process.
+Following is a sample scenario board template for the Prospect to Quote process.

-The image is a flowchart titled Project to Profit Scenario Board that outlines a business process from hiring to retirement.
-The top row depicts a basic flowchart of the business process areas for the Project to profit process.
+The image is a flowchart titled Prospect to Quote Scenario Board that outlines a business process from lead identification to quotation of sales.
+The top row depicts a basic flowchart of the business process areas for the Prospect to Quote process.
 Below each process step there are one or more blue boxes that depict scenarios and key attributes of the business process area for discussion in the workshop.
-The bottom of the graphic includes horizontal or supporting processes that support the entire Project to profit process.
+The bottom of the graphic includes horizontal or supporting processes that support the entire Prospect to Quote process.

 85.15 Manage Customer Relationships